Qiskit/rustworkx/paper.md

 _retworkx_ operates on weights with callbacks.
 Callbacks are functions that take weights and return statically typed data.
 They resemble the named attributes in _NetworkX_.
 Callbacks are beneficial because they bridge the arbitrary stored data with the static types _retworkx_ expects.

 A defining characteristic of _retworkx_ graphs is that each node maps to a non-negative integer node index, and similarly, each edge maps to an edge index.
-Those indices uniquely determine nodes and edges during the graph object's lifetime.
+Those indices uniquely determine nodes and edges in the graph.
 Moreover, the indices provide a clear separation between the underlying graph structure and the data associated with weights.

 # Use Cases